 In these complex times, more expectant parents than ever need support and guidance to make informed decisions.
 Fortunately, the MDSC is positioned to tackle these dilemma and advocate on behalf of all people with Down syndrome, their families and loved ones.
-With 28 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.
+With over 30 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.

 The MDSC offers a broad array of programs to serve people with Down syndrome and their families throughout the state.
 These include: